ayrshare/social-media-api/README.md

 ### Shorten URL

 Shorten a URL and return the shortened URL.
+See the [shorten endpoint](https://docs.ayrshare.com/rest-api/endpoints/shorten) for more details.

 ``` javascript
 const shortenResponse = await social.shorten({